Christmas 2025

 Gardens

-The place we are renting has a gorgeous yard, like a slow fireworks show (see above).
+The place we are renting has a gorgeous yard, like a slow fireworks show.
 The early spring had catmint, lavender, and a flowering fruit tree.
 Through the whole summer we had pink coneflowers and assorted daisies.
 Now in early fall the grasses, pampas, Karl Foerster, and switchgrass shine.
 Purple aster enthusiastically colors the wilder parts of the yard.
 I’m inspired.

 Stargazing